 There’s plenty of shopping options that will leave your wallets lighter and your suitcases heavier.
 Designer boutiques and high fashion stores line Fillmore Street.
 Hayes Valley is a haven for those looking for chic pieces.
 For the classic experience, visit Haight Ashbury, where you can hunt down some amazing vintage items.
 The big chains are all gathered around the Westfield Shopping Center near Union Square.

 Embrace the off-beat

 Long before it was associated with the tech giants, San Francisco had a reputation for being a quirky, eccentric place that fully embraced the weird, wacky, and original.
-While the gentrification from the influx of startups has dulled that edge a bit, there’s still plenty of personality to be found—and a trip to SF wouldn’t be complete without enjoying some of it.
+While the gentrification from the influx of startups has dulled that edge a bit, there’s still plenty of personality to be found—and a local guide to San Francisco has to point you towards some of it.
 Whether it’s touring the ever-changing street art in the Mission’s Clarion Alley, getting your fortune read by a vintage, animatronic clairvoyant at Musée Mécanique, curling up in a corner of City Lights to read the latest political rhetoric, or widening your eyes (and maybe your perspectives) at the fetish shops in the Castro.